 The Kaiserhof and the war

 Around 1930 the hotel was sold to Josef Cremer.
 The steel trader, who at that time led the ‘Thier Brewery’ in Dortmund, leased it to Konrad Teerling, the son-in-law of Oskar Försterling.
 He primarily ensured that the house became one of the most famous in Muenster.
 Only the popular coffee house orchestra played in the former "Concert Café ".
 There was a large dance floor and in the summer, the dance floor in the garden could be used too.
 A good dining facility was the "Tunnel", a home-style pub in the basement.
 On September 12, 1944, bombs hit the Kaiserhof.
 Within seconds it was almost completely destroyed.
 Only the "Tunnel" and a part of its kitchen withstood the bombs.
 From June 1945 until well into the 50s the Kaiserhof was rebuilt slowly.
 With the participation of the employees and the tenants five floors, a restaurant and café were built by and by.
-The garden and wing gave way to the now more modern style.
+The garden and wing gave way to the now more modern style and a parking lot.